George O'Callaghan: Playing career

 He came out of retirement to play for Rockmount of the Munster Senior League Senior Premier Division in December 2016.

 Management career

 O'Callaghan was appointed as manager of Sabah in the Malaysia Premier League in 2014.
 He was sacked in January 2015, along with Singapore international Fazrul Nawaz, after the pair began missing training sessions.

 Personal life

+O'Callaghan is the cousin of Donncha O'Callaghan, who played for the Ireland national rugby union team.

 O'Callaghan drove through a red light in Cork at 2:40 am on 13 October 2004, and upon his arrest admitted that he had "had seven or eight pints, a few shots and a few cocktails".
 It took three years before his case went to court, at which point the court handed him a €300 fine and gave him a two-year driving ban; he stated that "I have learned from my mistake".

-He is the cousin of the internationally capped Irish Rugby union lock Donncha O'Callaghan.
+O'Callaghan pleaded guilty in 2026 to stealing €23,000 between 2020 and 2021 from a fitness centre in Ballincollig.
+His lawyers said he had had addiction issues at the time.